Menu

 Fact #1

-This will be the second Latter-day Saint temple in Honduras.
+This was the second Latter-day Saint temple in Honduras.

 Fact #2

-It will be the northernmost temple in the country.
+It is the northernmost temple in the country.

 Fact #3